meruila/cmsc12-guide/README.md

 # CMSC 12 Lab Guide

 Extra practice exercises and references collected from different platforms for CMSC12 students.
 Weeks 1 to 8 teach introductory topics in Python.
-Weeks 9 to 11 teach web development technologies in preparation for CMSC 100.
-Lab assessments are not posted here.
+Weeks 9 to 11 teach web development technologies in preparation for CMSC100.
+Lab assessments and discussion slides are not posted here.

 - [Week 1: Introduction](./01_introduction.md)